 - Easy to assemble

-- comes with anti dry fire feature to prevent injury.
+- comes with an anti-dry fire feature to prevent injury.

 - 7/8 inch Picatinny rail